 The Scare Zone at Alnwick Gardens, Northumberland

-The Alnwick Garden is an absolute must if you’re stay at Cresswell Towers Holiday Park, just 30 minutes away.
-As well as the garden’s spooky Halloween activities, you’ll also be able to explore Alnwick Castle, the official home of Hogwarts.
+The Alnwick Garden is an absolute must if you’re staying at Cresswell Towers Holiday Park, just 30 minutes away.
+As well as the garden’s eerie Halloween activities, you’ll also be able to explore Alnwick Castle, the official home of Hogwarts.